yoshino0705/Driver_Behavior_Recognition/README.md

 - AdaBoost
 - Naive Bayes

+# Acknowledgements
 The models are provided by the Python Sci-kit Learning Packages

+This project evaluates and ranks features within the dataset using https://github.com/WillKoehrsen/feature-selector

 The dataset used is from this research paper: https://arxiv.org/abs/1704.05223